huiqiao/huiqiao.github.io/nvidia-gpu-everything-for-beginner.md

 ---
 layout: page
-title: Everything About Nvidia GPU For Beginner
+title: Nvidia GPU Summary For Beginner
 permalink: /nvidia-gpu-everything-for-beginner/
 ---

+Note: This article was written with assistance from Perplexity and Claude.ai
 ## Nvidia GPU Architectures (2014-2024)

 Here's an overview of Nvidia GPU architectures from the past 10 years, popular GPU cards for each architecture(Brown color for server version):